NVIDIA-RTX/NVIGI-Core/docs/Development.md

 ### Exception Handling

-When implementing custom API in your exported interface always make sure to wrap your functions using the `NVIGI_CATCH_EXCEPTION` macro.
+When implementing custom APIs in your exported interface always make sure to wrap your functions using the `NVIGI_CATCH_EXCEPTION` macro.
 Here is an example on an interface implementation:

 ```cpp
 //!
 Example interface implementation